 BACHD transgenic Rat Model

-BACHD rats overexpress full-length human mHTT with 97 alternating CAA/CAG repeats on a bacterial artificial chromosome (BAC).
+BACHD rats overexpress full-length human mutant HTT (mHTT) with 97 alternating CAA/CAG repeats on a bacterial artificial chromosome (BAC).

-Figure 1: Rotarod and Morris water maze-reversal learning.
-A: Rotarod test was performed from month 1 to 5.
+|Figure 1: Rota Rod and Morris water maze.
+A: Rota Rod test was performed from month 1 to 5.
 Latency to fall off the rod in seconds.
-B: 7-month old BACHD rats present with a significantly longer latency to find the platform in the reversal trials on day 9of testing, animals present no learning deficits during the first 8 days of training (data not shown).
-Two-way ANOVA followed by Bonferroni posthoc test.
-Mean ± SEM.
-N = 15 per group. **p<0.01 ***p<0.001.|
+B: 7 months old BACHD rats present a significantly longer latency to find the platform in the reversal trials on day 9 of testing, animals present no learning deficits during the first 8 days of training (data not shown).
+Two-way ANOVA with Bonferroni post hoc test.
+Mean ± SEM. n = 15 per group. **p<0.01 ***p<0.001.|